Your info, payment and privacy all in one place.

 Third party applications, services and devices you connect to your Spotify Account

-To connect your Spotify account, or allow you to use the Spotify Service in connection with third party applications, services or devices.
+To connect your Spotify account, or so that you can use the Spotify Service in connection with third party applications, services or devices.

 Examples of such third party applications, services and devices include: